The downside of using calorie tracking apps

 Still for others using devices and apps have destroyed a healthy relationship with food and intuitive hunger cues.
 Tracking every morsel of food and step of exercise can become a deadly obsession for those with eating disorders or an emotional torment tool for chronic dieters.

-The following myths demonstrate why this technology may be wrong for you.
+The following myths demonstrate why this technology and nutrition apps may not be the right fit for you.

 MYTH 1: The calories burned and distance travelled in my device is reliable